 If you play music in your business for your staff or customers, by law you need permission from the relevant copyright owners.
-Each country has its own legal system, for this reasons a lot of music users don't pay the licensing fees due and are infringing the copyrights rules.
+Each country has its own legal system, for this reason a lot of music users don't pay the licensing fees due and are infringing the copyrights rules.
 We have worldwide experience and extensive knowledge of the various licensing systems throughout the world.
-We are one of the only global providers and take charge of all licensing fees due as music content provider and can provide support to its customers to obtain the relevant local licenses.
+We understand all licensing fees due as a music content provider and can provide support to our customers to obtain the relevant local licenses.